‘The Bold And The Beautiful’ Spoilers Week of March 20-24: Steam Wedding Happens

 Sally Vs Steffy

 Next week on The Bold and The Beautiful, Sally is thrilled to be in Australia with Thomas.
-Sally is falling hard for the Forrester hottie so she’s stressing thinking about her plan to steal Forrester designs.
-If Sally was reluctant before, time with Thomas in Australia makes her feel even worse and she reconsiders.
+Sally is falling hard for the Forrester hottie, so she’s stressing thinking about her plan to steal Forrester designs.
+If Sally was reluctant before, time with Thomas in Australia makes her feel even worse, and she reconsiders.

-Steffy is disgusted that Thomas invited Sally as his plus one to her wedding on The Bold and The Beautiful and Thomas is angry at her attitude.
+Steffy is disgusted that Thomas invited Sally as his plus one to her wedding on The Bold and The Beautiful, and Thomas is angry at her attitude.
 Let’s hope Sally doesn’t wind up face down in Steffy’s wedding cake.
 Thomas is annoyed with Steffy’s bullying and stands up to his sister at the event.

 The Sydney Opera House!
 I wonder if this is the #Steam Wedding Venue? #BoldDownUnder #Bold30 #TeamSteam #BoldandBeautiful pic.twitter.com/wSCyxP71Lm